-Symptoms may include confusion, personality changes or speech disturbances (slurring of
+Symptoms may include confusion, personality changes or speech disturbances (slurring of words or nonsensical speech). - Pulmonary issues (initial symptom in 0.9 percent of cases)

 Difficulty breathing may be the result of pulmonary barotrauma or a severe form of DCS known as the chokes (a rare but life-threatening condition caused by an overload of venous gas emboli that severely affects cardiorespiratory function).
-There are also many other causes of respiratory compromise not necessarily related to or associated with DCI - all of which should prompt
+There are also many other causes of respiratory compromise not necessarily related to or associated with DCI - all of which should prompt medical evaluation.